Extended Discovery pattern which models Apache Tomcat web applications is available for this product.

-On the following diagram Apache Tomcat Cluster SoftwareCluster instance is shown:
+On the following diagram Apache Tomcat Cluster SoftwareCluster instance is displayed:

 Various JMX attributes are obtained by the pattern.
 This is only attempted for Atrium Discovery version 8.1 and above.
-The attributes are obtained by parsing the JAVA arguments using the following regular expressions:
+The attributes are obtained by parsing the Obtaining the arguments using the following regular expressions:

-The pattern triggers on any of the many forms that Tomcat can be run in, either on one of the specific binaries or java/class combinations.
+The pattern is triggered on any of the many forms that Tomcat can be run in, either on one of the specific binaries or java/class combinations.
 Once triggered we are sure that the process is a valid running Tomcat installation.

 If the following argument is present in the process arguments: